 Corojo Tobacco – Developed in Cuba and now grown in Honduras and the USA.
 Corojo has been Used extensively in Cigar wrappers and has a unique spicy taste.
 We use this variety in our Appleleaf and Havano Gold e-liquids.

 Perique tobacco – A strong and powerful taste widely used as pipe tobacco.
-This tobacco is so good we named a liquid after it.
+This tobacco is so good we named an e-liquid after it.

 Shade Tobacco – Also known as Connecticut shade due to the fact it is only grown in the Connecticut River valley, widely used in wrapping some of the world’s finest cigars.
 Our Shade e-liquid is one of our most popular flavours.

 Criollo Tobacco – A lighter, milder tobacco with peppery undertones and a pleasant sweetness.
 It is used in our Havano Dark e-liquid.

 The Tobacco Plant – An In-Depth Guide